Maintain Level-1 MATLAB S-Functions

 You can convert Level-1 MATLAB S-functions to Level-2 MATLAB S-functions by mapping the code associated with each Level-1 S-function flag to the appropriate Level-2 S-function callback method.
 See the Flag Arguments table for a mapping of Level-1 flags to Level-2 callback methods.
 In addition:

-object property, instead of passing them into the S-function as function
+DialogPrmrun-time object property, instead of passing them into the S-function as function arguments.

 For example, the following table shows how to convert the Level-1 MATLAB S-function